Menu

 );

-In the browser extension code provided in this documentation, optimistic updates are also applied.
-This means old cached data is displayed first, and new data overwrites the old data after the request completes:
+In the browser extension code provided in this document, the optimistic update concept is also applied, which means displaying old cached data first, then overwriting with new data after the request completes:

 popup.tsx